Ypertex/blog/content/articles/tools-for-the-smart-start-up-in-2018-2/index.md

 Now, there are many password managers out there.
 Even some with excellent features that are [free for individual users](https://fossbytes.com/best-free-password-manager-software/).

 However, working in teams sometimes requires the ability to share passwords.
-Some password managers offer this functionality as paid option.
+Some password managers offer this functionality as a paid option.
 And while it probably is a good idea to spend a few bucks on your start-up’s security level, there is one software that offers the complete enterprise-level functionality for free: Bitwarden.

 {{<figure src="288c88ec-a816-488a-8cf9-4389d23eb2fa" transformation="full">}}Screenshot from the bitwarden.com website, November 2018{{</figure>}}

-The catch is that you have to host it on your own infrastructure if you want to avoid the costs of currently USD3 per user per month for the enterprise-level functionality.
+The catch is that you have to host it on your infrastructure if you want to avoid the costs of currently USD3 per user per month for the enterprise-level functionality.
 But since we have [affordable yet state-of-the-art infrastructure](/articles/tools-for-the-smart-start-up-in-2018-1/) available, let’s put it to good use and install it there.
 Just create a virtual machine on your dedicated server, then follow the short and comprehensible [Bitwarden installation guide](https://help.bitwarden.com/article/install-on-premise/).

-Voilà, you now have your own, fully featured enterprise-grade Password Manager at zero cost.
+Voilà, you now have your own, fully-featured enterprise-grade Password Manager at zero cost.

 ## Conclusion

 The two articles in this series showed that having a small IT budget as a start-up is no obstacle anymore to using enterprise-grade (virtual) hardware and software.

-Did these recommendations help you as individual or small team?
+Did these recommendations help you as an individual or small team?
 Did I miss anything that also would be worth mentioning?

 I’d like to hear from you.